turbot/powerpipe-mcp/README.md

 Explore available compliance frameworks:
 ```
-What benchmarks do we have available in Powerpipe?
+What Powerpipe benchmarks do we have available?
 ```

 Simple, specific questions work well: